statmike/vertex-ai-mlops/Dev/BQML Predictions - Remote Model Tutorial.md

 ]
 ```

+Request predictions for the examples:
 ```python
 # test endpoint with examples
 endpoint.predict(instances = examples).predictions
 ```

+Compare to the result from the tutorial above and note that they are the same since they are served from the same model that has been relocated and deployed in Vertex AI Prediction Endpoints.

 ### BigQuery ML Remote Model

-Creating a BigQuery ML Remote Model has two components: a BigQuery Cloud Resource Connection and a remote model that uses the connection.
+Creating a BigQuery ML Remote Model has two components: a [BigQuery Cloud Resource Connection](https://cloud.google.com/bigquery/docs/create-cloud-resource-connection) and a BigQuery Remote Model that uses the connection.

 #### Step 1: Create a BigQuery Cloud Resource Connection

+Create the cloud resource connection:
 ```python
 # create BigQuery Cloud Resource Connection
 !bq mk --connection --location={REGION[0:2]} --project_id={PROJECT_ID} --connection_type=CLOUD_RESOURCE bqml_remote_model_tutorial
 ```

+Retrieve the service account associated with the cloud resource connection:
 ```python
 # retrieve the service account for the BigQuery Cloud Resource Connection
 import json